mopidy/mopidy/docs/config.rst

     buffering/stuttering, it may help to increase this.
 If you experience latency when changing tracks, lower this value.
     If set to zero, the minimum buffer size will be governed by :confval:`audio/min_buffer_duration` instead.
-    The default is 5242880 bytes, which was the old hardcoded value (mopidy versions 3.1.0 or lower).

 .. confval:: audio/min_buffer_duration